Get Up To 35% OFF & Free Delivery

 It can be tricky to figure things out by ourselves, and so having a professional on hand to help do some detective work can be really helpful.
 If you are worried that your dog's behavior may be getting worse or might even be due to a health issue, a vet is an excellent first port of call.

-They will be able to do all the appropriate checks and tests to rule out anything nasty before focussing on the root of the problem.
+They will be able to do all the appropriate checks and tests to rule out anything nasty before focusing on the root of the problem.
 Vets can also offer advice and guidance on training, behavioral exercises as well as ways to keep your dog calm and stress free.

 Above all else, the most valuable thing you can offer your dog is patience and understanding.
 Dogs do not respond to punishment - a dog should never be physically harmed as a form of punishment, this is considered abuse, and shouting or aggressive verbal punishment will only frighten them and could lead to further issues with anxiety.